-Protonix Kidney Injury Lawyers Reviewing Cases Nationwide
+Protonix Lawyers for Kidney Injury and Stomach Cancer Cases

-Protonix (pantoprazole) is a heartburn medication that is part of a class of drugs known as proton pump inhibitors (PPI), which have been linked to reports of severe and potentially life-threatening kidney side effects.
+Protonix (pantoprazole) is a heartburn medication that is part of a class of drugs known as proton pump inhibitors (PPI), which have been linked to reports of severe and potentially life-threatening side effects.

 The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Protonix lawsuits for individuals nationwide who have experienced any of the following problems, which were not adequately disclosed by the drug maker, including: